skuldug12/scriptsiuse/README.md

 # scriptsiuse
-Scripts I use if I kill my chroot and need to restart.
+Scripts I use if I kill my devices and need to restart.